LituRout/ML-Workstation-Installation-Guide/README.rst

         $ source activate ml
         (ml) $  ./configure

 The configure script is pretty good at finding the proper to use settings.
-Use defaults by pressing enter for all except the option for CUDA if using a GPU and might as well enable Cloud Support.
+Use defaults by pressing enter for all except the option for CUDA support if you are using a GPU.
+It doesn't hurt to install cloud support as well.
 Here is how my install looked.

 .. code:: shell